-A total of 3.16 acres of jurisdiction wetlands and waters of the U.S. (WOUS) were delineated by Dudek on the site in October 2004 and this total was verified in 2007 (Figure 9).
-Of this total, 3.08 acres are wetlands and 0.08 acre are non-wetland WOUS under the joint jurisdiction of ACOE, CDFG, and RWQCB.
-These joint jurisdictional wetlands and WOUS include disturbed sycamore/cottonwood riparian woodland (and restored sycamore/cottonwood riparian woodland), disturbed wetland, southern willow scrub, mulefat scrub, valley freshwater marsh, cismontane alkali marsh, and intermittent and ephemeral unvegetated stream channel.
-Only 0.01 acre of ephemeral unvegetated stream channel was determined to be under the joint jurisdiction of CDFG and RWQCB only.
+A total of 3.16 acres of jurisdictional wetlands and waters of the U.S. (WOUS) were delineated by Dudek on the site in October, 2004, and this total was verified in 2007.
+Figure 3.3-3, Adobe Falls Faculty/Staff Housing Wetlands Delineation With Proposed Impact Areas.
+Of this total, 3.08 acres are wetlands and 0.08 acre is non-wetland waters of the U.S. under the joint jurisdiction of ACOE, CDFG, and RWQCB.
+These joint jurisdictional wetlands and WOUS include disturbed sycamore/cottonwood woodland (and restored riparian sycamore/cottonwood riparian woodland), disturbed wetland, southern willow scrub, mulefat scrub, valley freshwater marsh, cismontane alkali marsh, and intermittent and ephemeral unvegetated stream channel.
+Only 0.01 acre of unvegetated ephemeral stream channel was determined to be under the joint jurisdiction of CDFG and RWQCB only.
 These two isolated stream channels contain a well-defined bed and bank but no surface connection to other WOUS or wetlands.
-All areas were originally delineated 2 days after record rainfalls in San Diego County for the month of October 2004, when surface connections between these channels and Alvarado Creek would have been easily been observed.
+All areas were originally delineated two days after record rainfalls in San Diego County for the month of October when surface connections between these channels and Alvarado Creek would have been easily been observed.